sfxdoluwasegun/seamfix-google-analytics-bioregistra-etl-migration/README.md

 # Google Analytics (Bioregistra)

 ## Ids
-* Identification used to query a the google analytics board
+* Identification used to query a view of the google analytics board

 ## Metrics
 * Aggregates all user activities on a webpage